Natural life-like images

 Each HDMI chip rings software

-in the next HDMI chip.
-If a source and sink HDMI
+between connected HDMI chips.
+If a source and

-chip connect, then the chips ring and respond to each
+sink HDMI chip connect, then the chips ring and respond to

-other.
-If a repeater inserts between the source and
+each other.
+If a repeater inserts between the source

-sink, then the repeater chip must also respond to the HDMI
+and sink, then the repeater chip must also respond to the

 Each HDMI chip seeks confirmation from all connected